The Ultimate Seeded Rye & Grain Loaf

 - The Spoon Test: Stand a spoon upright in the mixture.
 It should hold for a few seconds before slowly toppling.
 If it flops immediately, the dough is too wet — add 50g extra flour and mix again.

-- Divide the dough equally between two well-oiled 22 x 13cm tins (approximately 950g per tin).
+- Divide the dough equally between two well-oiled 22 x 13cm tins (use the scales to get approximately 1kg per tin).
 Smooth the tops flat with a wet metal spoon.

 Phase 3: The Cold Retard & Final Rise